n-pham/blog/content/posts/python-list-set-syntax-recommendation.md

 </table>

-# List & Set common syntax recommendation
+# List & Set common syntax recommendation if not in a loop

+> **Warning**
+> `+` syntax copies all the elements from the old list to a new list, adds the new element(s), then assigns this new list to the variable.
+> In a loop, this syntax will result in O(n2) complexity.

 <table>
 <tr>